AlexLewis10/CV/README.md

 ## Education

 #### Makers Academy (Frebruary 2020 - June 2020)

-- OOP, TDD, MVC
+Makers is an intensive software development course.
-- JavaScript, ReactJS, Ruby
+- Focussing on OO principles while developing in JavaScript, ReactJS and Ruby
-- Jasmine, Jest, RSpec, Capybara
+- Makers are TDD Evangalists.
+I can follow a TDD process using Jasmine, Jest, RSpec and Capybara
+- Gained practical experience using Agile and XP techniques.
+Working in sprints to deliver projects as part of a development team.
+- Pair programming.
+- An emotional intelligence curriculum.
+It has taught me to be more understanding and mindful of others.
+It has also helped me to learn to relish recieving feedback.
-- HTML, CSS
+- A little bit of styling using HTML, CSS
-- Agile/XP

 #### Newcastle University; LLM International Legal Studies: 2012 - 2013; Merit